Mohammad Bagher Ghalibaf: Presidential campaigns

+Ghalibaf is often regarded as a perennial candidate in the presidential elections, having stood unsuccessfully for the office four times.

 2005 presidential election

 Ghalibaf was a candidate in the Iranian presidential election of 2005, and was being considered to be supported by some factions of the conservative alliance because of his popularity with both wings.
 However, in the final days before the election, the major support went to Mahmoud Ahmadinejad.
 Ghalibaf came fourth in the election.
 He made a populist appeal during the campaigns.

 On 13 October 2008, he announced his support for dialogue with the United States as suggested by then-presidential candidate Barack Obama.
 According to Ghalibaf, "the world community, the Iranian society and the US society would benefit" from such talks.

 2013 presidential election

 Ghalibaf did not run for presidency in the elections in 2009.

 His adviser announced that he would take part in the presidential elections in June 2013 and he officially announced this on 16 July 2012.
-In his speech during the announcement of his candidacy, he said:

-“That's two things I still stand on and would seriously consider, first: the Constitution and second: respect the prisoners and detainees."
+After registering for the 2013 presidential election, Ghalibaf made controversial remarks about the 8 July 1999 Iranian student protests.
+He claimed that he had been riding a 1,000-kilometer motorcycle and using sticks to beat protesters on the streets.
+In his speech during the announcement of his candidacy, he said: “That's two things I still stand on and would seriously consider, first: the Constitution and second: respect the prisoners and detainees."